 Turnover Rate indicates the percentage of employees who leave the organization within a specific period, either voluntarily or involuntarily.

 Importance: High turnover rates can signal underlying issues such as job dissatisfaction or inadequate onboarding.
-Monitoring this metric aids in identifying retention challenges and developing strategies to enhance employee engagement.
+Watching this number can help you spot retention problems and figure out how to keep your team engaged.

 Best Practices: Leverage HR software to conduct exit interviews, analyze turnover trends, and implement retention programs targeting high-risk departments or roles.